| September 28, 1996 Knight Ridder/Tribune News Service

 questioned the timing of the tunnel opening _ especially

+with Netanyahu off to Paris.
 Wednesday, violence erupted.
 The deaths began to mount.

 Even though the Netanyahu government leaked word that he